A-03265

 Plain Language

-Summary reports about automated systems — including assessments of how clear and high-quality the notice and explanations provided to residents actually are — must be made publicly available whenever possible.
-This is a public transparency obligation focused on the quality of notice, not just the existence of notice.
-The 'whenever possible' qualifier introduces discretion about when disclosure is required.
+Plain-language summary reporting about automated systems — including assessments of the quality and clarity of the notice and explanations provided to residents — must be made public whenever possible.
+The 'whenever possible' qualifier creates significant ambiguity about when this obligation is enforceable.

 Statutory Text